dfe-analytical-services/GLMS_publication/README.md

 you may need to run renv::restore()

 *Data*
-The project sends and receives data from an internal area which is restricted to named users.
+The project uses quarterly LFS survey data in the form of SPSS datasets which are kept on a secure server.

 ### **Code Description**
-The main script to run the program is called **GLMS_outputs.R**
+The main script to run the program is called **GLMS_outputs_run.R**

 The main script calls on the following scripts:
 a.
 GLMS_from_LFS_data.R
 This script imports the SPSS data sets and uploads saved rds files to the global enviroment.

 b. csv_to_rds_data.R (optional step)
-This script is used to convert * csv files into * rds files.
+This script is used to convert csv files into rds files.

 c. assign.R
 This scripts assigns missing values corresponding to the HIQUAL15 variable (highest qualification) for dataset quarter 1, year 2015.